LCBH/UKano/examples/README.md

 | abcdh (irma) | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: |

-## Benchmarks
+## Benchmarks (outdated)
-All benchmarks are performed using UKano v0.2 (with ProVerif v1.92 as backend) without user-defined idealisations (except for some cases indicated with (*)).
+All benchmarks are performed using UKano v0.3 (with ProVerif v1.97 as backend) without user-defined idealisations (except for some cases indicated with (*)).
 For most cases, the verification is thus truly fully automatic.

 Here are the specs of the machine we used:
-We performed those benchmarks on this machine:
 - OS: Linux sume 3.10-2-amd64 #1 SMP Debian 3.10.5-1 (2013-08-07) x86_64 GNU/Linux
-- CPU: Intel(R) Xeon(R) CPU X5650 @ 2.67GHz / stepping: 2 / microcode: 0x13 / cpu MHz: 2659.937 / cache size: 12288 KB
+- CPU: Intel(R) Xeon(R) CPU X5650 @ 2.67GHz / stepping: 2 / microcode: 0x13 / cpu MHz: 2659.937 /
+cache size: 12288 KB
 - RAM: 47GO

 Legend: time in seconds when verification was successful, :x: when condition